Skip to main content

 How the New Legislation Affects Donors

-A donor-advised fund, or DAF, is a simple and powerful way to manage your philanthropy.
+donor-advised fund, or DAF, is a simple and powerful way to manage your philanthropy.
 Think of it as your personal Tzedakah box – a charitable giving account that lets you add funds, receive a tax deduction, invest and grow your charitable dollars, and donate to your favorite charities – all from one secure online portal.

 There are many benefits to opening or funding a donor-advised fund, especially this year.

-Michael Merlin, Vice Chair of the Atlanta Jewish Foundation, offers great advice: “Let’s say this year I sold a piece of property and had a big capital gain.
-I might need more of a tax deduction than usual.
+“Let’s say this year I sold a piece of property and had a big capital gain,” says Michael Merlin, Vice Chair of the Atlanta Jewish Foundation.
+“I might need more of a tax deduction than usual.
 I can put more into my donor-advised fund and get that deduction, without having to donate it right then and there.
 Having a DAF gives me the ability to be much more strategic than just writing a check.”

-Under current tax law, donors can deduct up to 60% of their AGI for cash gifts to public charities, including DAFs.
-Starting in 2026, OBBBA introduces a new 0.5% AGI floor for itemized deductions, meaning the first 0.5% of your charitable giving will not be deductible.
-That is a subtle but permanent cut on your possible tax benefit.
-By contributing to a DAF in 2025, you avoid that floor entirely and maximize your deduction under today’s more generous rules.
+Starting in 2026, the One Big Beautiful Bill act introduces a new 0.5% AGI floor for itemized deductions, meaning the first 0.5% of your charitable giving will not be deductible.
+If you are in the top tax bracket, the value of your charitable deduction will also drop from 37% to 35%.
+These are subtle but permanent cuts on your possible tax benefit.
+By contributing to a DAF in 2025, you avoid those restrictions entirely and maximize your deduction under today’s more generous rules.
 Don’t miss the deadlines!
 See the 2025 year-end guidelines here.

 Jewish Summer Camp